Miscomputation in software Learning to live with errors

 When programming or studying programming, we are often enclosed in small communities and we take our basic assumptions for granted.
 Through the discussion in this paper, we attempt to map the large and rich space of programming ideas and provide reference points for exploring, perhaps foreign, ideas that can challenge some of our assumptions.

-- See the paper record in The Art, Science, and Engineering of Programming journal and get the official open access version.
+- See the paper record in The Art, Science, and Engineering of Programming journal.

 - Download local copy of the final version of the paper (PDF)